Sour cream: Physical-chemical changes

-During the pasteurization process, temperatures are raised past the point where all the particles in the system are stable.
+During the pasteurization process, the temperature is raised past the point where all the particles in the system are stable.
 When cream is heated to temperatures above 70 °C, there is denaturation of whey proteins.
 To avoid phase separation brought on by the increased surface area, the fat globules readily bind with the denatured β-lactoglobulin.
 The adsorption of the denatured whey proteins (and whey proteins that bound with casein micelles) increases the number of structural components in the product; the texture of sour cream can be partly attributed to this.
 The denaturation of whey proteins is also known for increasing the strength of the cross-linking within the cream system, due to the formation of whey protein polymers.

-When the cream is inoculated with starter bacteria and the bacteria begins converting lactose to lactic acid, the pH begins a slow decrease.
+When the cream is inoculated with starter bacteria and the bacteria begin converting lactose to lactic acid, the pH begins a slow decrease.
 When this decrease begins, dissolution of calcium phosphate occurs, and causes a rapid drop in the pH.
-During the processing step, fermentation the pH was dropped from 6.5 to 4.6, this drop in pH brings on a physicochemical change to the casein micelles.
+During fermentation the pH drops from around 6.5 to 4.6, this drop in pH brings on a physicochemical change to the casein micelles.
 Recall the casein proteins are heat stable, but they are not stable in certain acidic conditions.
 The colloidal particles are stable at the normal pH of milk which is 6.5-6.7, the micelles will precipitate at the isoelectric point (pI) of milk which is a pH of 4.6.
 At a pH of 6.5 the casein micelles repulse each other due to the electronegativity of the outer layer of the micelle.
 During this drop in pH there is a reduction in zeta potential, from the highly net negative charges in cream to no net charge when approaching the pI. $U_E= \left \lfloor \frac{2\varepsilon zf(ka)}{3\eta} \right \rfloor$ The formula shown is the Henry's equation, where z: zeta potential, Ue: electrophoretic mobility, ε: dielectric constant, η: viscosity, and f(ka): Henry's function.
 This equation is used to find the zeta potential, which is calculated to find the electrokinetic potential in colloidal dispersions.
 Through electrostatic interactions the casein molecules begin approaching and aggregating together.
 The casein proteins enter a more ordered system, attributing to a strong gel structure formation.
 The whey proteins that were denatured in the heating steps of processing, are insoluble at this acidic pH and are precipitated with casein.